jsampsontrinitas/2025-Final-Exam/README.md

 # Web Development Final Exam 🚀

-⏰ **You have 1 hour and 45 minutes to complete this project.**
+⏰ **You have roughly 1 hour and 45 minutes to complete this project.**

 ## How to proceed

-1. Fork this repo **into your own account**.
+1. Create a Codespace for this repo.
-2. Click the green **Code → Codespaces → Create codespace** button.
+    - Click the green **Code → Codespaces → Create codespace** button.
-3. Install the Live-Server extension (if needed), and launch a live preview of the `index.html` page.
+2. Select your branch, install the Live-Server extension (if needed), and launch a live preview of the `index.html` page.
-4. Note the persistent widget at the top-right of the page, work through its tasks from top to bottom.
+3. Note the persistent widget at the top-right of the page, work through its tasks from top to bottom.
     - Clicking a task will reveal additional details
-5. When you are finished with your exam, commit and sync your code and notify your instructor.
+4. When you are finished with your exam, commit and sync your code and notify your instructor.

 > **IMPORTANT:** The `<head>` element on your `index.html` page should always contain the widget code below.
 If the test widget ever vanishes from your page, notify your instructor immediately.